 Select one: MATH 160 / MATH 170 / MATH 180 / MATH 190 / MATH 190H M | 4.0 | |

-MATH 160 - College Algebra (4.0 units) Prerequisite: MATH 070 or MATH 070D or MATH 073 or MATH 073B or appropriate placement This course will cover linear, quadratic, polynomial, power, exponential, and logarithmic functions and their applications from a graphical, numerical, and analytical point of view.
-The course also will cover systems of equations and inequalities and sequences and series.
-The course serves as preparation for students planning to take Elements of Calculus (MATH 170).
-Graphing technology will be required.
-MATH 170 - Elements of Calculus (4.0 units) Prerequisite: MATH 160 or appropriate placement This is a one-semester course in the fundamentals of algebra-based calculus and its applications to the fields of business, economics, social sciences, biology, and technology.
+MATH 160 - College Algebra (4.0 units) Prerequisite:Enrollment requires appropriate placement (based on high school GPA and/or other measures), or completion of an intermediate algebra course.
+This course covers linear, quadratic, polynomial, power, exponential, and logarithmic functions and their applications from a graphical, numerical, and analytical point of view.
+The course also covers systems of equations and inequalities and sequences and series.
+This course serves as preparation for students planning to take Elements of Calculus (MATH 170).
+MATH 170 - Elements of Calculus (4.0 units) Prerequisite: Enrollment requires appropriate placement (based on high school GPA and/or other measures) or completion of an intermediate algebra course.
+This one-semester course focuses on the fundamentals of algebra-based calculus and its applications to the fields of business, economics, social sciences, biology, and technology.
 Course topics include graphing of functions; applications of derivatives and integrals of functions including polynomials; rational, exponential, and logarithmic functions; multivariable derivatives; and differential equations.
-MATH 180 - Pre-Calculus (4.0 units) Prerequisite: MATH 175 or appropriate placement This course is designed to prepare students for the study of calculus.
+MATH 180 - Pre-Calculus (4.0 units) >(Formerly MATH 004) Prerequisite: MATH 175 or appropriate placement This course is designed to prepare students for the study of calculus.
 The course presents a comprehensive study of linear, quadratic, polynomial, exponential, logarithmic, rational, and trigonometric functions.
 Inequalities, introductory analytic geometry, polar coordinates, polar equations and their graphs, and an introduction to sequences are also included.
 This course is a prerequisite for MATH 190.
-MATH 190 - Calculus I (4.0 units) Prerequisite: MATH 180 with a grade of "C" or better or appropriate placement MATH 190 is a semester course designed primarily for those students planning to pursue programs in engineering, mathematics, computer science, and physical sciences.
+MATH 190 - Calculus I (4.0 units) Prerequisite:MATH 180 MATH 190 is a semester course designed primarily for those students planning to pursue programs in engineering, mathematics, computer science, and physical sciences.
 This is the first course in differential and integral calculus of a single variable.
-It includes topics in functions, limits and continuity, techniques and applications of differentiation and integration and the Fundamental Theorem of Calculus.
-MATH 190H - Calculus I Honors (4.0 units) Prerequisite: MATH 180 or appropriate assessment; ENGL 101 MATH 190H is a semester course designed primarily for those students planning to pursue programs in engineering, mathematics, computer science, and physical sciences.
-This course includes topics of differential and integral calculus of a single variable.
-This course is intended for students who meet Honors Program requirements. | ||
+It includes topics in functions, limits, and continuity, techniques and applications of differentiation and integration and the Fundamental Theorem of Calculus.
+MATH 190H - Calculus I Honors (4.0 units) Prerequisite: MATH 180; ENGL 101 MATH 190 is a semester course designed primarily for those students planning to pursue programs in engineering, mathematics, computer science, and physical sciences.
+This is the first course in differential and integral calculus of a single variable.
+It includes topics of functions, limits, and continuity, techniques and applications of differentiation and integration and the Fundamental Theorem of Calculus.This course is intended for students who meet Honors Program requirements. | ||

 RHC GE 3 - Physical EducationGE | 1.0 | |